Report finds no definitive reasons for Alaska post suicides

 Since May 2018, nine Fort Wainwright soldiers have died in cases not attributed to accident or other known cause.
 Four have been confirmed as suicides.

-The report says risk factors identified in past suicides included issues with pain, sleep and relationships.
+The review identified 11 suicides between January 2014 and March of this year.
+Risk factors identified in the suicides included issues with pain, sleep and relationships, according to the executive summary of the report.
+It says its findings are consistent with past similar reviews.

-More than 4,000 soldiers also were surveyed.
+In the Fort Wainwright review, more than 4,000 soldiers also were surveyed.

 Among the findings, one out of every five soldiers feared being seen as weak for seeking behavioral-health care.
+About one-third of them described their recent sleep as poor.
+Of those, 41% said too much light in their barracks affected their sleep, in reference to the long summer daylight in Alaska’s interior.

+Among its recommendations, the report encourages early access to assistance services.
+It also suggests the post request funding for sleep masks or blackout curtains to block the summer light.

+State Sen. Scott Kawasaki, a Democrat who represents the district that Fort Wainwright is in, said his office has been working on this issue for the past year.
+He said he reviewed the executive summary of the report, which he found to be a bit vague.
+He is still waiting to see the full report, which he hopes is made publicly available.

 Information from: KTVF-TV, http://www.webcenter11.com